pieceofky/pieceofky/README.md

 ## Professional Perspective

-_"After years of seeing how software gets localized and used globally, I'm now learning how it gets built.
+_After years of seeing how software gets localized and used globally, I'm now learning how it gets built.
 My strengths:_

 - **Attention to Detail** - Honed through localization and research work
 - **Professional Maturity** - Comfort being a beginner again